-Although we do not have the dates for Summer Abroad 2023 in Barcelona, our current estimate is that it will start in June.
+Although we do not have the dates for Summer Abroad 2024 in Barcelona, our current estimate is that it will start in June.
 Check with the KU Office of Study Abroad for exact dates.

-https://kusurvey.ca1.qualtrics.com/jfe/form/SV 3z5N2yYsQ4iRBrw.
+Submissions must be made online at https://kusurvey.ca1.qualtrics.com/jfe/form/SV 3z5N2yYsQ4iRBrw.

-DEADLINE: Friday, January 6, 2023, at 5 p.m.
+DEADLINE: Monday, October 30, 2023, at 5 p.m.

-Students may apply for summer positions in Spain and Argentina simultaneously.
+Students may apply for summer positions in Spain, Argentina and Brazil simultaneously.
 One letter of application is sufficient.
 However, in this letter, (1) please indicate each specific position for which you are applying, (2) rank the order of your preference for these positions, and (3) provide comments for each position about your specific qualifications and how the position will contribute to your professional development.
 Summer positions on our Lawrence campus, are expected to be announced in February, and it will require a new separate application.